Ramagrama stupa: History

 About three centuries later, Emperor Ashoka sought to remove the relics from all of these eight original stupas, with the intent to distribute them among 84,000 new stupas to be constructed in his kingdom to honor the memory of the Buddha.
 According to Mahavamsa, when Ashoka reached the Ramagrama stupa, he encountered a powerful Nāga (mythological hybrid creature, part-human and part-snake) that was guarding the stupa, preventing him from removing the relics.
 This is why the Ramagrama stupa is the only undisturbed stupa of the original eight stupas.

-In the Mahavamsa, Ashoka of the Maurya dynasty chooses not to retrieve Buddha relics in the possession of Nagas at Ramagrama.
-It was said that on his deathbed, Buddha told a prophecy that of the eight donas of his body relics, one would be venerated by the Koliyas of Ramagrama, then the relics would belong to the Nagas until being enshrined in Sri Lanka.
-Ashoka is told more prophecy by arhats, who speak of the future enshrinement of these relics by king Dutthagamani.